-An (2009) characterizes the behavior of aggregate price stickiness.
-To do so, he accomplishes two tasks.
-First, he endogenizes $\beta$ in the nearrationality model (Akerlof and Yellen, 1985).
-He accomplishes this task by introducing a distribution of price-adjustment barriers among the firms into the near-rationality model.
+by introducing a distribution of price-adjustment barriers among the firms into the near-rationality model.
 Specifically, he assumes that the firms are heterogeneous, rather than being homogeneous, in the sense that they have different price-adjustment barriers.
 The distribution of the price adjustment barriers is common knowledge among the firms.
 Second, he studies the properties of the endogenized $\beta$ to characterize the behavior of aggregate price stickiness and obtains three key results detailed as below:

-(a) $\lim{\varepsilon \to 0} \beta(\varepsilon) = 1$ , where $\beta$ denotes the money supply shock, i.e., the fractional change in the money supply m.
+(a) $\lim{\varepsilon \to 0} \beta(\varepsilon) = 1$ , where $\varepsilon$ denotes the money supply shock, i.e., the fractional change in the money supply m.
 This result says that when there is a money supply shock but turns out to be small, $\beta$ approaches one.